smallhadroncollider/brok/roadmap.md

 - Can't parse links containing single quote marks
 - Fetching message sometimes goes to more than one line, so next line doesn't replace it (saveCursor/restoreCursor?)
-- Checks the same URL multiple times if in different files
 - Is an invalid URL an error?
     > Should an invalid URL count as an error?
 The parser shouldn't really pick up invalid URLs.
 But if it looks like one and fails then it is probably worth high-lighting.
 - Edge case: shouldn't delay if only a single URL being checked